Roommate Conflicts

 Spiritual Guidance

-To contact a Student Minister, please talk to your RA.
-In addition, Campus Ministry has a number of professional staff members who can assist you as necessary.
+Campus Ministry has a number of staff members who can assist you as necessary.
 They are a great resource to seek out and utilize.
 The Office of Campus Ministry is located in the Caldwell Hall and can be reached at 202-319-5575.

 Inappropriate and/or Illegal Activity on Your Floor or in Your Room

 All students should report any suspicious activity immediately to the Department of Public Safety by calling 202-319-5111.
-The Department of Public Safety also provides valuable safety information on its website.
+Information on how to report other misconduct is available online; including options to make an anonymous report.
 A resident may also contact his/her RA or Community Director for support and/or to talk through their concerns.

 Academic Difficulties